 \section{Data}

-We use spectroscopic data from the Apache Point Observatory Galactic Evolution Experiment \citep[APOGEE;][]{majewski_2017} of the Sloan Digital Sky Survey-IV \citep[SDSS-IV;][]{blanton_2017} for this work.
-The APOGEE spectroscopic survey provides high-resolution (R $\sim$ 22,500) near-infrared (H-band 1.51 to 1.69 $\mu m$) spectra for stars belonging to all stellar populations of the Milky Way - Galactic bulge, disk, and halo.
-The APOGEE multi-fiber spectrographs \citep{wilson_2019} can simultaneously observe 300 targets and are mounted on 2.5 m telescopes at Apache Point Observatory \citep{gunn_2006} and Las Campanas Observatory \citep{bowen_1973}.
+We use spectroscopic data from APOGEE \citep[][]{majewski_2017}, part of the Sloan Digital Sky Survey IV \citep[SDSS-IV;][]{blanton_2017}, for this work.
+The APOGEE spectroscopic survey provides high-resolution (R $\sim$ 22,500) near-infrared (H-band $1.51-1.69 \mu \mathrm{m}$) spectra for stars belonging to all stellar populations of the Milky Way - Galactic bulge, disk, and halo.
+The APOGEE multi-fiber spectrographs \citep{wilson_2019} can observe 300 targets simultaneously and are mounted on 2.5 m telescopes at Apache Point Observatory \citep{gunn_2006} and Las Campanas Observatory \citep{bowen_1973}.
 We use data from the public Data Release 14 \citep[DR14;][]{abolfathi_2018} of SDSS, which includes spectra for over 250,000 stars \citep{holtzman_2018, jonsson_2018}.

 APOGEE provides repeat observations or ``visits" of most stellar targets in the DR14 sample.
-These are radial velocity corrected, combined into one spectrum using ``global" or ``local" weighting, and supplied along with the individual visits.
+These are corrected for radial velocity, combined into one spectrum using ``global" or ``local" weighting, and supplied along with the individual visits.